gpuweb/gpuweb/proposals/bindless.md

 In order to access the resource table two new methods are added, `getResource` and `hasResource`.

+The WGSL language extension (https://github.com/gpuweb/issues/5611) to eliminate aliasing restrictions is required for WGSL bindless support.

 #### New enable extension
 The bindless feature will not be available on all devices so must be guarded by an `enable` when used in WGSL.